fxxrytail/skzcode/content/support/vote-skz-awards/index.md

 ### Where and How to Vote:

+View these Twitter thread to see all the details.

 {{< tweet 1585165340040138752 >}}

 ### More Information:

-Stray Kids is also nominated in **Best Male Group** and **Best Dance Performance Male Group awards.** There's no fan voting but winners will be determined through various data charts.
+Stray Kids is also nominated in **Best Male Group** and **Best Dance Performance Male Group** awards**.** There's no fan voting but winners will be determined through various data charts.

-More information about criteria is in [2022MAMA's website](https://2022mama.com/about/criteria)
+More information about all categories' criteria and **Worldwide Fans' Choice** voting is in [2022MAMA's website](https://2022mama.com/about/criteria)